How To Improve Your Gut Microbiome

 - Try spaghetti squash, cauliflower/broccoli rice or zucchini/sweet potato noodles in lieu of traditional pasta and rice.

 - Cut out processed foods and refined sugar.
 Monnosaccarides (simple sugars, and this includes alcohol!) are digested so quickly that your gut bacteria never has a chance to feed from them.
 If these make up the majority of your diet, you will literally starve your microbiome to death.
-To make matters worse, they will then begin eating away at your intestinal lining, which can lead to inflammation, candida, leaky gut and autoimmune conditions.
-Some sweet alternatives that will keep your taste buds and tummy happy are honey, dark chocolate (70% cacao), apples, berries, coconut sugar, banana, sweet potatoes and mango.
+To make matters worse, they will then begin eating away at your intestinal lining, which can lead to inflammation, candida (yeast), leaky gut and autoimmune conditions.
+Some sweet alternatives that will keep your taste buds and tummy happy are raw honey, dark chocolate (70% cacao), apples, berries, coconut sugar, banana, sweet potatoes and mango.

-- Eliminate artificial sweeteners.
+Eliminate artificial sweeteners.
 Research has shown that artificial sweeteners negatively impact the gut microbiome.
-They may raise blood glucose levels, contribute to glucose intolerance and even trigger body fat production, so be wary of these dangerous additives lurking in your food/beverages even if you don’t add them yourself.
+They may raise blood glucose levels, contribute to glucose intolerance and even trigger body fat production, so be wary of these dangerous additives hidden in your food/beverages even if you don’t add them yourself.
 Some of the most common ones include:

 - Saccharin (Sweet’N Low)